 Type 2: Moderate Risk Investment?

-These types of investment are most suitable for people in the middle age bracket i.e. people between 40-55.
+These types of investments are most suitable for people in the middle age bracket i.e. people between 40-55.
 This is the age when you actually consolidate your wealth for life after retirement.
-In this age, you reap the benefit of the hard work you put in the younger age.

 Type 3: High-Risk Investment?

 This category of investment is most suitable for younger people with the age<40.
 This is the most productive age in a person’s life.
-In this age, you work hard and you get your salary raise very fast.
-You also have an appetite for higher risk and because of less responsibility.
+At this age, you work hard and you get your salary raise very fast.
+You also have an appetite for higher risk and less responsibility.

 You can aim for a high-risk investment option for a high return on Investment.
 This is the age when you build a solid foundation on which your whole life depends.
-You can reap the benefit of long term investment and power of compounding.
+You can reap the benefit of long-term investment and the power of compounding.

 So the next question is